 • Fat necrosis

 • Skin discoloration

 A full abdominoplasty can have several side effects, including:

 • Soreness or tenderness

 • Post-surgical tummy tuck scars

-If the patients follow their doctor’s instructions carefully, they should be happy with their results.
-If the patient takes care of his health and maintains his weight the results of the surgery can last for many years.
+If patients follow their doctor's instructions carefully, they will be more satisfied with the results.
+If patients adopt a healthy lifestyle and maintain their weight in a stable and healthy range, the results of the surgery may last for years.

 • Tighter abdominal muscles

 Full Tummy Tuck Vs. Mini Tummy Tuck